Silentmussle913/SwimCore/README.md

 ## Designed to be a library based "AAA" Game Engine

-- This represents about 2 years of rewrites and learning, totaling around 7 months of real-time work between breaks.
 - **Core Design**:
   - Powered by a **System Manager** class that updates core systems every tick and second for:
     - Scenes